Possible Bearish Inside Day Candle Pattern Detected for Pitney Bowes Inc (NYSE:PBI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Pitney Bowes Inc (NYSE:PBI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Pitney Bowes Inc (NYSE:PBI) based on the price action in the company's shares.
-Today's price range of $3.27 and $3.44 is within yesterday's high and low of the day.
+Yesterday's price range of $3.27 and $3.47 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Pitney Bowes Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Pitney Bowes Inc. sells, finances, rents, and services integrated mail and document management systems.
 The Company offers a full suite of equipment, supplies software and services for end-to-end mailstream solutions.